laurylopes/laurylopes/resume.md

 ### Fullstack Data Analyst @ Girondins de Bordeaux (football club)
 **From Jan 2022 to June 2023:** I worked as the first data analyst at the club and had the chance to automate and build data models and dashboards to help sales, ticketing, marketing, and financial teams.

+- Implemented Power BI to empower data users: ETL, modeling and dashboarding.

 - Delivered a communication strategy plan for email marketing campaigns: increased the email open rate.

 - Created data cleaning and data transformation scripts in Python: helped the head of sales save 1.5 days of work per week.

--  Delivered a dashboard to follow the entry flow of supporters in the stadium according to the type of match: improved order and security.

 **Techs:** Power BI, Jupyter Notebook, Python, Google Analytics